DespairC/SimpleDB/course-info-2021/lab3.md

 **Due: Tuesday, Apr 6, 2021**

 In this lab, you will implement a query optimizer on top of SimpleDB.
-The main tasks include implementing a selectivity estimation framework and a cost-based optimizer.
+The main tasks include implementing a selectivity estimation(估算) framework and a cost-based optimizer.
 You have freedom as to exactly what you implement, but we recommend using something similar to the Selinger cost-based optimizer discussed in class (Lecture 9).